ibm-messaging/mq-dev-patterns/Node.js-OTel/README.md

 Both are expecting the following query parameters
 -   *QMGR*  Queue Manager
 -   *QUEUE* Queue
--   *num* Quantity of messages to put / get, which if not specified is set to a random number.
+-   *num* Number of messages to put / get, which if not specified is set to a random number.
 If the number in the query is > 9 then it is set to a random number < 10

 The endpoints can be invoked with curl eg.